What Is an Adirondack Chair?

 Or a mix of all of those.

-You’ll also find a few models that were designed to rock slightly, though these aren’t as popular as the classic design, and a few that can be folded to make them easier to carry and transport.
-We do not feel, however, that these differences are sufficient to call them completely different types of Adirondack chairs.
+You’ll also find a few models designed to rock slightly, which aren’t as popular as the classic design, and a few that can be folded to make them easier to carry and transport.
+However, we do not feel that these differences are sufficient to call them completely different types of Adirondack chairs.

 Origin and Brief History

 Thomas Lee developed the first Adirondack chair in 1903 for his vacation home in the Adirondack Mountains.
-He used members of his family as his test subjects to perfect his design, which was built with eleven wooden planks.
+He used his family members as his test subjects to perfect his design, built with eleven wooden planks.

-It was formerly referred to as a Westport Plank Chair, and Mr. Lee offered the design to a friend, Harry Bunnell, who was a professional carpenter.
-Bunnell patented the design in 1905 without Lee’s permission and began mass producing them, painting them dark green and individually signing each.
+It was formerly known as a Westport Plank Chair.
+Mr. Lee offered the design to a friend, Harry Bunnell, a professional carpenter.
+Bunnell patented the design in 1905 without Lee’s permission and began mass-producing them, painting them dark green and individually signing each.

-The design was modified in 1938 by Irving Wolpin, featuring a rounded back and a contoured seat, and remains unchanged to this day.
+Irving Wolpin modified the design in 1938, featuring a rounded back and a contoured seat, and it remains unchanged.